cedricwalter/TVProgram/readme.md

 * TVProgram support fetching any RSS feed, a plugin for the french TV program (https://webnext.fr/programme-tv-rss) is provided, adding yours is easy
 * RSS is cached for more efficiency
 * A TVGuide is build and then read by either MaryTTS http://mary.dfki.de/ or Amazon AWS Polly
-* time like 13:15 can be converted in English to "Quarter past One" or "treize heure et quart"
+* Time like 13:15 can be converted in English to "Quarter past One" or "treize heure et quart"

-## TVGuide

-### InteractiveTVGuide
-Can be used with 4 different buttons on Raspberry PI: time up/down and channel up/down

-Start reading first channel at current time, press time up or down for 15 min increment, navigate channel list with 2 another push button
-Any push on one of these button stop reading and move to next time slot or channel.

-### TVGuide now
-Give you the actual TVProgram on all channels running now.

-### TVGuideFromTO
-Configurable guide, for example all TVProgram tonight on all channels

 ## Configuration

+You need to configure the TV program source `TVProgramBuilder`, a text to sound engine `TTSReader` in config.properties.
+The TVGuide type is selected with command line or by using Button on Raspberry PI.

 * `config.properties` is either located in classpath or in current directory, an example is located in `src/etc/config.properties`
 * Free and Premium channel can be filtered out in `config.properties`
 * Sentences are templates driven (http://freemarker.org/) for easy customization and translation to something else than French.

+# TVProgramBuilder

+Provider of TVProgram RSS feed.
+Only one provider is supported plugin can be written to support any Providers.

+`TVProgramBuilder=com.waltercedric.tvprogram.plugins.sources.Webnext`

-# TTS sound engine
+# TTSReader sound engine

+TVprogram support many TTS engine, choose one by setting the key `TTSReader` in `config.properties`

-### Mary TTS
+### MaryTTSReader
-Quite demanding on resources, run offline, even on a PI3 do not run so great.
+Mary TTS: Quite demanding on resources, run offline, even on a PI3 do not run so great.

 * Voices can be configured, for french "upmc-pierre-hsmm" or "enst-camille-hsmm" is recommended